Francisco de Sande

 Francisco de Sande Picón (1540 – September 12, 1602) was the third Spanish governor and captain-general of the Philippines from August 25, 1575 to April 1580.
 He established the Royal City of Nueva Cáceres, now known as Naga City.

 Early career

 A native of Cáceres and a relative of Álvaro de Sande, he served as attorney, criminal judge, and auditor in Mexico.
-He succeeded Guido de Lavezaris, a member of the 1543 Ruy López de Villalobos Expedition from Barra de Navidad, Jalisco, México, on August 25, 1575.
+He succeeded Guido de Lavezaris, a member of the 1543 Ruy López de Villalobos Expedition from Barra de Navidad, Jalisco, Mexico, on August 25, 1575.

 In 1575, King Philip II of Spain appointed him as the governor-general of the Philippines.